 The Administration Section supports the rest of the Division by helping with implementation of programs and policies.
 Key responsibilities include:

 The Workforce Section focuses on the individual staff working (or planning to work) in child care across North Carolina.
-The section promotes and assures the education/training requirements of individual providers and the prevention of harm to children in group care via criminal record checks of staff working in all facilities regulated by the Division of Child Development.
+The section promotes and assures the education/training requirements of individual providers and the prevention of harm to children in group care via criminal record checks of staff working in all facilities regulated by the Division.
 In addition, the section supports a variety of programs to assist individuals in meeting staff requirements.
 Key responsibilities include:

 Department of Health and Human Services Criminal Record Check Unit

-Most criminal record check functions were consolidated within the Department of Health and Human Services (DHHS) in 2005 and housed in the Workforce Section at the Division of Child Development.
+Most criminal record check functions were consolidated within the Department of Health and Human Services (DHHS) in 2005 and housed in the Workforce Section at the Division.
 The DHHS Criminal Record Check Unit performs state and federal criminal record check functions, including but not limited to the sex offender database, for applicants involved in:

 The Regulatory Services Section monitors and licenses all child care programs in North Carolina.
 Key responsibilities include: